 The Environmental Protection Agency suggests burning the coffee grounds before using them as a repellant to increase their potency.
 Place on a flat surface outside and burn as you would incense.

-Besides slugs, other bugs, including wasps, bees, mosquitoes, ants, and flees, are turned off by the smell of coffee grounds.
+Besides slugs, other bugs, including snails, wasps, bees, mosquitoes, ants, and flees, are turned off by the smell of coffee grounds.
 No need for those toxic bug sprays from the store; simply use your old coffee grounds to keep the bugs away!

 Eliminate Foul Odors